 If any of these risk factors apply to you, your doctor can perform one of three different blood tests: the oral glucose tolerance test (OGTT), the fasting plasma glucose test (FPG), or the hemoglobin A1C test (or average blood sugar).
 If your body has difficulty synthesizing glucose appropriately, you may have what is called "impaired fasting glucose," or prediabetes.

 Although being diagnosed as prediabetic can be overwhelming, it can also be an opportunity for change.
-Progression from prediabetes to type 2 diabetes isn't inevitable or inescapable.
-Certain lifestyle changes, such as eating healthier and adding exercise to your daily routine, may be enough to bring your blood sugar back to a normal level without minimal or no additional medication.
+Progression from prediabetes to Type 2 Diabetes isn't inevitable or inescapable.
+Certain lifestyle changes, such as eating healthier and adding exercise to your daily routine, may be enough to bring your blood sugar back to a normal level without minimal or additional medication.